arm61/pylj/docs/source/ideal-gas-law.md

 p = \frac{1}{2A}\left(2K + \sum_{\text{pairs}} f_{ij}\, r_{ij}\right),
 $$

 where $K$ is the kinetic energy and the sum runs over the radial force times the distance for every pair.
-The thermostat sets $K$ to $(N - 1) k_B T$ at every step, so the first term is fixed and only the second, the virial, is measured.
+As at STP, the thermostat fixes the first term and only the virial is measured.
 With no forces the virial vanishes and the pressure is $(N - 1) k_B T / A$.

 ```{code-cell} python
 numbers = np.array([9, 16, 25, 36, 49, 64, 81, 100])